choria-io/website/docs/content/concepts/large_scale/_index.md

 The goal of this architecture is to provide a connective substrate that enables a very large enterprise workflow system to be built.
 Such large workflow system makes many demands of the underlying infrastructure and need to be able to run over heterogeneous infrastructure.

-We'll discuss this system in the context of a system that can execute workflows as simple as executing a single command on 10s of thousands of nodes in a region or as complex as a multi-stage workflow that can run for a long time, orchestration 100s or 1000s of steps.
+We'll discuss this architecture in the context of a system that can execute workflows as simple as executing a single command on 10s of thousands of nodes in a region or as complex as a multi-stage workflow that can run for a long time, orchestration 100s or 1000s of steps.
 Single workflows can impact machines in multiple regions, have sub-workflows and have dependencies on completion of steps that happen in other regions.
 Everything built on a foundational mature security model providing strong Authentication, Authorization and Auditing.

 In this document we will not dwell much on the actual workflow engine rather we show how the various components of Choria would enable such a system to be built reliably and at large scale.
 A conceptual design of the actual workflow system might be included later, but the actual flow engine is not a component included in Choria today.
 One can mentally replace this workflow component with any other component that need access to programmable infrastructure.